Connectivity Serdes Test Plugins Design, Switches and Parameters

 Serdes base test selector.

--port_map <name of configuration name>
+-port_map <name of json configuration file>

 -test_mode <test type>